Locally tail-scale invariant scoring rules for evaluation of extreme value forecasts: Case studies

 and $k>0$ is a perturbation factor.

-We want to compare score A against score B, i.e., $S_A:=S_{\hat{\sigma_2}}+S_{\hat{\sigma_4}}$ against $S_B:=S_{\tilde{\sigma_2}}+S_{\tilde{\sigma_4}}$.
+We want to compare score A against score B, i.e., $S_A:=S_{\hat{\sigma}_2}+S_{\hat{\sigma}_4}$ against $S_B:=S_{\tilde{\sigma}_2}+S_{\tilde{\sigma}_4}$.
 However, $S_A-S_B=\Delta_2-\Delta_4$ so it suffices to compare the differences $\Delta_i$ at the stations.
 For this, 1000 time series of length 100 were simulated using the estimated parameters of Lake Superior and Lake Michigan-Huron.
 The perturbation factor was fixed at $k=1.5$.
 Figure \ref{fig:sup:michhur} shows how often model A was preferred over model B using different scores.
 Since the models both have one correct scale parameter, and the same proportional error in the other parameter, the models A and B should be chosen with equal probability if not influenced by scale.
 This corresponds to choosing A over B $50\%$ of the time.
 Using the wCRPS gives a high bias toward model $A$ while the swCRPS yields a more fair comparison of models $A$ and $B$, as expected.
+The deviation from the 0.5 line for large thresholds for the swCRPS is due to the difference in shape parameters at the simulated stations.
+If we assume that the shape parameters are the same for the two stations, this deviation disappears.